 Gainesville Cops Aim to Bust Drivers for Failure to Yield

 A new initiative by the Gainesville Police Department aims to crack down on drivers who fail to yield to pedestrians – a moving violation in the state of Florida (section 316.130).
 But are cops stepping over a legal line when they step off the curb?
-Maybe so, say traffic ticket defense attorneys with Gainesville’s Law Offices of Edwards & Mason Criminal Defense.
+Maybe so, say traffic ticket defense attorneys with Gainesville’s Law Offices of Edwards & Jones Criminal Defense.

 The GPD’s Pedestrian High Visibility Enforcement Program essentially is a sting operation.
 Two plain clothes officers hang out on city curbs, particularly near schools.
 In five- to 10-minute intervals, one steps off the curb as a vehicle approaches.
 If the driver fails to yield, an officer waiting ahead is radioed and given a description of the offender, who is quickly diverted to a staging area and cited for violation of Florida’s failure to yield to pedestrians law.